magmastonealex/ffproc/README.md

 This file isn't run directly.
 Instead, once you've enqueued your media, run `rqworker mux-core audio-core video-core`.
 This will run the worker which will transcode all of your media, replacing it with MP4s.

-Everything in this repo is licenced under CC BY-NC-SA 4.0.